 The selected culinary team for interview were emigres from China’s southern Hainan Island and spoke the less known “Hainanese” dialect.
 In the Far East at the time, fine dining in Chinese cuisine was held to be synonymous with Hong-Kong’s Cantonese cuisine restaurants and culinary staff needed for Cantonese cuisine restaurants would invariably be hired from the British Colony of Hong Kong.
 However when it came to western colonial cuisine it was the “Hainanese” émigrés from China’s Hainan Island who gained a hard earned reputation in Singapore’s restaurant industry for their outstanding culinary skills in western colonial cuisine.

-The “Hainanese” culinary diasporas had grounded their kitchen craft in western cuisine working first as dishwashers and then as cooks in the galleys of British Merchant Ships and Tramp Steamers sailing out of Singapore Port to ply the South China Sea.
+The “Hainanese” culinary diasporas had grounded their kitchen craft in western cuisine working first as dishwashers and then as cooks in the tiny galleys of British Merchant Ships and Tramp Steamers sailing out of Singapore Port to ply the South China Sea.
 At the end of their seafaring days many Galley Chefs continued to work onshore as domestic cooks for British families resident in Singapore before going on to work in the kitchens of Singapore’s burgeoning restaurant and hotels industry.

 The renown colonial recipe for Sizzling Pepper Steak is a fusion of a French style demi-glace adapted with addition of available local ingredients; in particular the use of aromatic Black Pepper grown in Sarawak to prepare a espagnole brown sauce suitable to the English palate and a Steak Fillet presented sizzling on a hot plate is an inventive colonial recipe attributed to the Hainan émigré culinary diasporas.